-Sabean worked to try to move both players to other clubs within the day so they could “continue their careers.”
-The Giants have 10 days to trade or release each player, but would have had to trade them to a contender before Thursday for them to be eligible for another team’s postseason roster.
+Sabean said he was working to try to move both players to other clubs within the day so they could "continue their careers."
+The Giants have 10 days to trade or release each player, but would have to trade them to a contender before Thursday for them to be eligible for another team's postseason roster.
 Still, San Francisco is absorbing more than $15 million in the combined contracts of Rowand and Tejada.

 "Ownership was apprised throughout the process.
 That wasn't a problem," Sabean said.
 "He was given an opportunity. ...
 Did it turn out the way we wanted to in the end?
 Obviously not.
 But it's time for both parties to move on."

 The 34-year-old Rowand was batting .233 with four home runs and 21 RBIs in 108 games.
 He was hitless in seven at-bats during the current homestand and was mired in a 1-for-24 (.042) slump dating to Aug.
 13. He hasn't drawn a walk since July 5.

 The 37-year-old Tejada received a $6.5 million, one-year deal in December to join the Giants.
 He was batting .239 with four homers and 26 RBIs in 91 games.
 He was 4 for 20 since being activated from the 15-day disabled list Aug.
 16 after missing 25 games with a lower abdominal strain.